sajeewaml9930/AgroMate-BackEnd/README.md

 <h1>AgroMate</h1>

-    <p>AgroMate is an application built with Flask for managing agricultural data including farmer information, production data, and more.</p>
+<h2>AgroMate is an application built with Flask for managing agricultural data including farmer information, production data, and more.</h2>

 ```